lukehefson/ex-githubber-companies/CONTRIBUTING.md

 See a company missing?
-Submit a pull request!
-And [then email me](mailto:lukehefson@gmail.com) – as I don't really watch my GitHub notifications at the moment (I know, I know, as an ex-GitHubber myself I am embarrassed by this)
+1. Submit a pull request!
+2. @mention [me](https://github.com/lukehefson/) (as I don't subscribe to all of my GitHub notifications at the moment)